ngocxxu/vocab-management-fe-2/README.md

 Now, all logs will automatically be sent to and ingested by Better Stack.

-### Checkly monitoring

-The project uses [Checkly](https://www.checklyhq.com/?utm_source=github&utm_medium=sponsorship&utm_campaign=next-js-boilerplate) to ensure that your production environment is always up and running.
-At regular intervals, Checkly runs the tests ending with `*.check.e2e.ts` extension and notifies you if any of the tests fail.
-Additionally, you have the flexibility to execute tests from multiple locations to ensure that your application is available worldwide.

-To use Checkly, you must first create an account on [their website](https://www.checklyhq.com/?utm_source=github&utm_medium=sponsorship&utm_campaign=next-js-boilerplate).
-After creating an account, generate a new API key in the Checkly Dashboard and set the `CHECKLY_API_KEY` environment variable in GitHub Actions.
-Additionally, you will need to define the `CHECKLY_ACCOUNT_ID`, which can also be found in your Checkly Dashboard under User Settings > General.

-To complete the setup, update the `checkly.config.ts` file with your own email address and production URL.

 ### Arcjet security and bot protection

 The project uses [Arcjet](https://launch.arcjet.com/Q6eLbRE), a security as code product that includes several features that can be used individually or combined to provide defense in depth for your site.